DenysPi/DenysPi/README.md

 Today, I'm not only working with Python but also exploring other technologies and programming paradigms.

 * 🌍  I'm based in France
-* 🧠  I'm learning NoSQL database and trying to build my website using microservice architecture.
-It would include RedisDB, B3, Kafka
+* 🧠  Currently learning NoSQL databases and building a website using microservice architecture, including tools like RedisDB, B3, and Kafka

 ### Skills